Good-Ghosting/goodghosting-protocol-v2/README.md

 player2Index = 100 / 20 = 5
 ```

 In this scenario, `cumulativePlayerIndexSum` will be `7` and even though player2 deposits late but the amount is 10x more than player1.
-At the end get, so player2 gets about 72% of the rewards and player1 gets the remaining 28% os the interest earned in the deposit round phase.
+At the end get, so player2 gets about 72% of the rewards and player1 gets the remaining 28% of the interest earned in the deposit round phase.

 _Scenario 2: A Game with 2 players, 1 early withdrawal_